nrf110/protoc-gen-connectrpc-permify/README.md

 - protoc-gen-go
 - protoc-gen-connect-go

+## Makefile

+There are 2 Makefiles in this repo:

+- The root level, which is responsible for building the plugin.
+Run `make help` for make target descriptions.
+- Under `testdata`, another Makefile is responsible for running the protobuf compiler with your plugin build to generate output

 ### Testing

 Testing protobuf compiler plugins is unfortunately tricky, as a lot of work would be required to mock out all of the AST nodes provided representing non-trivial protobuf files.
 Additionally, the compiler plugin must be built and tested from a shell command,

 Given that, there are very few true unit tests.
+Instead, we validate a "golden", manually validated set of output files against freshly generated output files.
+New features or behavior changes should include new/updated .proto files under `testdata/input`.
+After validating the new behavior, copy the output files to `tesdata/golden` and commit them.